ca211-group13/e-badal/README.md

 # Crypto to Somali Money Converter

 ## Description
 This application allows users to convert cryptocurrencies into Somali local mobile money services such as **EVC Plus**, **Zaad**, and **Sahal**.
 It also supports transactions through **Ficevers**.
-The app is designed to provide a seamless and secure conversion process for Somali users.
+The app is designed to provide a seamless and secure conversion process for Somali users

 ## Features
 - Convert popular cryptocurrencies to Somali mobile money services